What is meant by chord spelling ?

 Four note chords:

 Adding another different note (not one already used) to a triad will change the sound of the chord and give you another chord name.

-The Seventh chord (more correctly called a dominant 7th) is spelt, 1st, 3rd, 5th, flattened 7th.
+The Seven chord (more correctly called a dominant 7th) is spelt, 1st, 3rd, 5th, flattened 7th.

 The Minor Seventh chord is spelt using the minor triad, and adding a flattened 7th.

 Cm7 is made up of C (1st), Eb (flattened 3rd), G (5th) and Bb (flattened 7th)

 Test yourself: Key of E Major